 - Bleeding gums

 - Head injury

 - Bleeding that will not stop

-Your care team may direct you to your regional Symptomatic Care Clinic (SCC) or the Urgent Care Center (UCC).
+Your care team may direct you to your regional Symptom Care Clinic (SCC) or the Urgent Care Center (UCC).

 Follow up with your MSK healthcare team after discharge.

 You can search for information on this topic and many others in MSK’s Patient and Caregiver Education library at www.mskcc.org/pe